r-lib/xml2/cran-comments.md

   do about this.

 ## Downstream dependencies
-I ran `R CMD check` on all 51 reverse dependencies (https://github.com/hadley/xml2/tree/master/revdep/summary.md).
+I ran `R CMD check` on all 86 reverse dependencies (https://github.com/hadley/xml2/tree/master/revdep).

-There were 2 Warnings in rversions and docxtractr due to deprecated functions, these maintainers have been alerted to the changes and will release new versions of their packages soon.
+There were no issues found related to xml2.